 FBI Honors Seattle-Area Leader

-The FBI Seattle Field Office selected Seattle resident Mr. Bahaa Wanly for the 2013 Director’s Community Leadership Award (DCLA).
+The FBI Seattle Field Office selected Seattle resident Mohamed Sheikh Hassan for the 2014 Director’s Community Leadership Award (DCLA).
 Each year, each FBI field office honors a person who has demonstrated outstanding contributions to his/her local community through service.

 Since 1990, the Director’s Community Leadership Award has been a principal means for the FBI to publicly recognize the achievements of individuals and organizations that make extraordinary contributions to crime prevention, violence prevention, and education in their communities.